-- 2.1.
-For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group.
-Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over an extended period of time. - Intent: The perpetrator means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or groups.

-- Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations. - 2.2.
-Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves.
-Vulnerable pupils may include, but are not limited to: - Pupils who are adopted. - Pupils suffering from a health problem. - Pupils with caring responsibilities. - Pupils from socioeconomically disadvantaged backgrounds. - 2.3.
-Pupils with certain characteristics are also more likely to be targets of bullying, including, but not limited to: - Pupils who are LGBTQ+, or perceived to be LGBTQ+. - Black, Asian and minority ethnic (BAME) pupils. - Pupils with Special Educational Needs and Disabilities (SEND).
+- 2.1 For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group.
+Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over an extended period of time. - Intent: The perpetrator means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or groups. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations. - 2.2 Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves.
+Vulnerable pupils may include, but are not limited to: - Pupils who are adopted - Pupils who are looked after - Post looked after pupils - Pupils with a Social Worker - SEND pupils - Pupils suffering from a health problem - Pupils with caring responsibilities - Pupils from socioeconomically disadvantaged backgrounds - 2.3 Pupils with certain characteristics are also more likely to be targets of bullying, including, but not limited to: - Pupils who are LGBTQ+, or perceived to be LGBTQ+ - Black, Asian and minority ethnic (BAME) pupils - Pupils with Special Educational Needs and Disabilities (SEND)

-3. Types of bullying
+3. Types of Bullying

-- 3.1.
-Many kinds of behaviour can be considered bullying, and bullying can be related to almost anything.
+- 3.1 Many kinds of behaviour can be considered bullying, and bullying can be related to almost anything.
 Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual orientation, home life, culture, or SEND are some of the types of bullying that can occur.

-- 3.2.
-Bullying is acted out through the following mediums:
+- 3.2 Bullying is acted out through the following mediums:

 - Verbal

 - Physical

 - Emotional

 - Online (cyberbullying)